Top

 • Penetrating Injury: Caused by an object penetrating the skull and brain, such as a bullet or shattered bone fragment.
 These injuries often result in severe and localized damage.

 • Diffuse Axonal Injury (DAI): A shearing effect on nerve fibers within the brain due to rapid acceleration or deceleration, commonly seen in car accidents or severe falls.
 DAI can lead to widespread brain damage and neurological impairments.
+Such injuries may not be visible on a standard MRI or CT scan.

 • Coup-Contrecoup Injury: This occurs when a blow to the head is forceful enough to not only injure the side of impact (coup) but also cause the brain to hit the opposite side of the skull (contrecoup), resulting in two areas of damage.
+Comprehensive medical evaluation is needed to manage these complex injuries.

 • Second Impact Syndrome (SIS): If a person sustains a second TBI before recovering from the first, it can lead to SIS, a rare but life-threatening condition with rapid brain swelling.